Our Cruise in Confidence Guarantee Read More

 Where to Sail in Croatia

-The country’s second largest city, Split, is an ideal place to start a yacht tour, with some of the most popular and well-known islands, Hvar, Brac, and Korcula, only a short sail away.
+The country’s second-largest city, Split, is an ideal place to start a yacht tour, with some of the most popular and well-known islands, Hvar, Brac, and Korcula, only a short day sailing trip away.
 The city itself has lots to offer, dating back to the late 3rd century, birthed when Roman emperor Diocletian decided to build his retirement residence here.
 Today, the maze-like palace boasts some of the most well-preserved Roman architecture in the world.
 There’s also an international airport in the nearby town of Kaštela close to Trogir, less than a 30-minute drive away with flights to/from all major European cities, which makes it very accessible for vacations in Croatia.

 Where to visit on your yacht charter in Croatia

-Looking for ideas on where to sail for your Croatia yacht tour on our charter boats, we’ve put together a selection of our favorite islands on the Croatia coast and towns along the Dalmatian coast which are popular among our sailing guests.
+Looking for ideas on where to sail for your Croatia yacht tour on our charter boats?
+We’ve put together a selection of our favorite islands on the Croatian coast and towns along the Dalmatian coast which are popular among the guests on charter boats.

 Picturesque Stari Grad is Hvar’s oldest settlement, dating back to the 4th-centry BC – it’s said that the mythical Argonauts, led by Jason, were the first to visit, and today, many visitors come to enjoy its history and the endless lavender fields nearby.
 It’s filled with historic homes, shops, and museums, while shopping, cycling, and excursions to its UNESCO-listed fields are nearby.
 If you want to explore on your own, bike, scooter and car rentals are available.
 Many who arrive by boat on charter types like a sailing yacht or a private yacht simply pick up a bottle at a small wine shop to sip while enjoying the surroundings before dining at one of the many outstanding restaurants.
 The town quay is Croatia’s second largest and there are also a couple of mooring buoys here.